Certificates of quality

 Crotch - In lumber, a piece of wood taken

-from the fork of a tree.
+from fork of a tree.
 Crotch Veneer is highly valued for its figuring.

-where the face of the board warps up like the letter U.
+where face of board warps up like letter U.

 D2S - Lumber that has been dressed on two